troglobit/sysklogd/README.md

 - Support for `include /etc/syslog.d/*.conf`, see example .conf
 - Built-in log-rotation support, with compression by default, useful for embedded systems.
-No need for cron and a separate logrotate daemon
+No need for cron and a separate log rotate daemon
 - Full [RFC3164][] and [RFC5424][] support
 - Includes timestamp and hostname, RFC3164 style, in remote logging
 - Support for sending RFC5424 style remote syslog messages